ietf-wg-mimi/mimi-protocol/draft-ralston-mimi-protocol.md

 security guarantees.
 The clients participating in the room manage the MLS-level membership by sending Commit messages covering Add and Remove proposals.

-Every message sent within a room is authenticated and confidentiality-protected by virtue of being encapsulated in an MLS PrivateMessage object.
+Every application message sent within a room is authenticated and confidentiality-protected by virtue of being encapsulated in an MLS PrivateMessage object.

 MIMI uses the MLS application state synchronization mechanism